 Baked Parmesan Shrimp with Garlic Butter is delicious and gluten free!
-It's based off of the most popular recipe on Cooking with Mamma C!
+It's based on one of the most popular recipes on Cooking with Mamma C!

 2. Next, I decided to go less heavy-handed with the cheese coating, plus let the shrimp bake a little longer at 350 degrees F. It only took 10 minutes for the shrimp to cook, but this time the cheese wasn't runny.
 It didn't quite get crispy, but it came together in a nice coating that adheres to the shrimp and imparts great complimentary flavor.